samuvack/ML-LDES-server/README.md

 ## Documentation

 The ML-LDES server listens on port 8000 and receives LDES N-tripples.
 Immediately afterwards, the relevant data is injected into the Machine Learning model.
-As a test, it was currently chosen to apply different regression models to the data.
+As a test, it was currently chosen to apply different regression models to the data:
+-linear regression
+-multiple linear regression
+-polynomial regression
+-decision tree regression
+-random forest regression

 ## What's included